BluBracket/docs.blubracket.com/content/intro/key-workflows/index.md

 Pre-commit hooks prevent most risks before they ever get into a repo, but CI checks provide an extra layer of guidance for teams.

-[screenshot: GitHub Checks blocking on found secret]
+{{< figure src="secret-detection-in-github-checks-ci-via-blubracket.png" caption="BluBracket can identify risks in the CI workflow via GitHub Checks and others." >}}

 GitHub is just one [supported code server and CI environment]({{< relref integrations >}}).